-Rev. Robert Sirico, the president and co-founder of the Acton Institute, discussed the balance between preserving public health and staving off economic collapse in a wide-ranging interview with Raymond Arroyo on Thursday night’s edition of EWTN’s The World Over.
+Rev. Robert Sirico, the president and co-founder of the Acton Institute, discussed the proper balance between preserving public health and staving off economic collapse in a sweeping interview with Raymond Arroyo on Thursday night’s edition of EWTN’s The World Over.

 In the 10-minute segment, which aired over the global Catholic television network, Rev. Sirico addressed an array of issues concerning the economic fallout of public lockdowns intended to slow the transmission of the coronavirus.